PRAYER & YOUR VOCATION

 - Do you understand the nature and purpose of ecclesiastical mininstry?

 - Do you exhibit an interest in ecclesiastical studies?

 - Are you objectively successful in your pursuits in these fields?

 - Do you witness a love for sacred scripture?

 - Do you show interest in formative reading?

 - Do you show a knowledge of the documents of the Magisterium?

 - Do you show a readiness to accept the decisions of your superiors?

-- Do you who a confidence in the hierarchy of the Church?
+- Do you show a confidence in the hierarchy of the Church?